mdciotti/mdc.io/_experiments/calc.md

 available: true
 ---

-Calc is a simple online calculator and math parser.
-It is designed for small viewports, and therefore will work best on a mobile device.
+a simple online calculator and math parser designed for small viewports, and therefore will work best on a mobile device